mandavamunya/Socca/README.md

 ### Entity Relationship Diagram (ERD) for the application states that will be saved in the distributed Redis cache.
 ![](https://github.com/mandavamunya/Socca/blob/main/image/entity_relational_diagram.png)

-As an example we are only going to save the state of the FootballClubStadium and PlayerTransfers entities i.e. LinkToStadiumCreatedEvent and PlayerTransferCreatedEvent respectively.
+As an example we are only going to save the state of the FootballClubStadium and PlayerTransfer entities i.e. LinkToStadiumCreatedEvent and PlayerTransferCreatedEvent respectively.
 In real life scenarios the Stadium, Player, FootballClub entities are actually look up data and do not get changed that often.
 ## Outstanding work